-Boeing has been a generous supporter of IIW students for 1 focuses on the student experience by

-giving generously to establish scholarships and sponsor events and conferences led by student groups.
-In recent years, Boeing has provided scholarship assistance for freshmen entering Computer Science & Engineering through the Direct Admission program.
+Boeing has been a generous supporter of UW students for decades.
+The company focuses on the student experience by giving generously to establish scholarships and fellowships and sponsor events and conferences led by student groups.
+Boeing Scholar -Diana Aragon Facebook Fellowship

-Boeing Scholars -

-Mick Ayzenberg

-Katy Hulsman

-Ekaterina (Katia) Nepomnyashchaya